rahulsd380/React-Nextjs-project-Setup/README.md

 })
 ```

-13. Add the Tailwind CSS import globally inside your CSS file:
+13. Add the Tailwind CSS import globally inside your index.css file:
 ```css
 @import "tailwindcss";
 ```

 ### React Routing Setup

-1. Inside the `layouts` folder, create a `MainLayout` component that renders its `children` prop.
+1. Inside the `layouts` folder, create a `MainLayout` (You can use your preferable name) component that renders its `children` prop.

 2. In the `routes` folder, create a `routes.tsx` or `routes.jsx` file and paste the following code:
 ```tsx